Mitigating Paraphrase Attacks on Machine-Text Detectors via Paraphrase Inversion

 \subsection{Metrics}

-To measure how well the inversions recover the true tokens, we make use of BLEU~\citep{papineni-etal-2002-bleu}, a measure of n-gram overlap.
-Inverting to the original tokens may be difficult, if not impossible for certain authors.
-As such, we posit that the inversions should be close both in style and semantics to the original text.
-We measure the stylistic similarity by embedding the inversion and original text using a \textit{different} LUAR checkpoint\footnote{\url{https://huggingface.co/rrivera1849/LUAR-CRUD}} than that used for sampling the dataset and for training the targeted inversion model; we report the stylistic similarity as the cosine similarity between the embeddings.
-Using a different checkpoint ensures that our targeted inversion model isn't optimizing for the metric directly.
-For semantic similarity, we use SBERT to embed the texts and report the cosine similarity between them.
-For experiments which avail of the inversion models in downstream detection tasks, we report the equal error rate (EER) of the detection error rate (DET) curve to asses the detection performance.
-For the token prediction model we report the standard metrics of F1, precision, and recall.
+To measure how well the inverted text recovers the true tokens, we make use of BLEU~\citep{papineni-etal-2002-bleu}, a measure of n-gram overlap.
+Recovering the original tokens may be difficult, if not impossible.
+As such, we posit that the inverted text should be close both in style and semantics to the original.
+We measure the stylistic similarity by embedding the inversion and the original using \texttt{LUAR}~\citep{rivera-soto-etal-2021-learning}\footnote{\texttt{ rrivera1849/LUAR-CRUD}}, a model that captures the stylistic features of text; we report the stylistic similarity as the cosine similarity between the embeddings.
+For semantic similarity, we use \texttt{SBERT}~\citep{reimers2019sentencebertsentenceembeddingsusing} to embed the texts and report the cosine similarity between them.
+To test the performance of the machine-text detectors, we report the area under the curve (\texttt{AUC}) of the receiver operating curve (\texttt{ROC}), here denoted as \texttt{AUROC}.